 Fax: (303) 777-0164

 Ph.D., Princeton Theological Seminary, 2009

-Erickson has written articles on Job and the Psalms.
-She is currently working on a commentary on the book of Jonah for a new series, published by Wm.
+Erickson has written articles on Jonah, Job, the Psalms, Zechariah, and Amos for academic journals and edited volumes.
+She is a regular contributor to The Encyclopedia of the Bible and Its Reception (de Gruyter), workingpreacher.org and the Huffington Post ON Scripture.
+She is currently writing a commentary on the book of Jonah and the history of its interpretation for a new series, published by Wm.
 B. Eerdmans, entitled Illuminations.

 An active member of the Society of Biblical Literature, Erickson currently co-chairs the section Megilloth (“Scrolls,” which includes the book of Song of Songs, Ruth, Lamentations, Ecclesiastes, and Esther).